Skip to main content

 Evaluation is the testing and assessment of how well the LLM is performing for the task it was designed to solve.

 For retrieval augmented generation (RAG) chatbots, developers will evaluate how well does the chatbot answer questions.
-Given the wide array of capabilities for LLMs, the process of evaluating it's performance has become significantly more difficult than non-LLM models of the past.
+Given the wide array of capabilities for LLMs, the process of evaluating its performance has become significantly more difficult than non-LLM models of the past.
 OpenAI releases benchmarks (evaluations) for their models and they include measuring their model's performance for question answers, math, reasoning, multitask language understanding, etc.

 Two popular approaches to evaluate these LLM applications matching their flexibility with an equally flexible evalation is human-in-the-loop and LLM-as-a-judge.
 Human-in-the-loop relies on subject matter experts to label and verify whether the LLM application is correct.
 LLM-as-a-judge uses either the same LLM or another LLM to evaluate the performance of the application.
 Both approaches have their advantages (flexible) and shortcomings (cost and time).